 - Based on whey protein isolate for easier absorption

 - Many reviews highlight that it's easy to mix without blending

 The only reason I don't use this protein powder more often is that I sometimes get bored with flavors, and it's currently only available in chocolate.

 Yes, runners need protein supplements, which are vital to building the correct muscle.

 However, depending on the running you do, you'll need to know the best protein powders for runners.
 After all, every type of runner needs a different set of nutrients and dosages for their supplements.

 1. Short Distance Runners

-If you ever look at Olympic sprinters, you'll notice that they have large leg muscles.
+If you look at Olympic sprinters, you'll notice they have large leg muscles.
 A sprinter's predominant muscle fiber type is considered to be fast-twitch, which is what gives them their explosive speed .

 2. Long-Distance Runners

 On the complete opposite end, long-distance and marathon runners have a very different physical build and muscle composition.